 2. Pay for Your Family Vacation Before you Leave

-Planning your vacation in advance will also give you an idea of what you'll ultimately have to pay.
-Once you have that information, you can start setting aside money to pay for your vacation.
+Once you've answered the question "how much money do I need for a vacation?", you can start setting aside money to pay for your trip.
 The more money you can set aside to fund your vacation up front, the less you'll have to rely on credit cards, and the less money you'll have to pay in interest.

 3. Pre-Book as Early as Possible